 Richard Gregory Memorial Lecture 2019

 Reality Starts Here.
-Building Fictional Futures to Change the WorldWe're delighted to announce this year's Richard Gregory Memorial Lecture speaker will be Alex McDowell, an award-winning visionary designer and storyteller, working at the intersection of emergent technologies and experiential media.
+Building Fictional Futures to Change the WorldWe were thrilled to host Alex McDowell for the 2019 Richard Gregory Memorial Lecture speaker.
+Alex is an award-winning visionary designer and storyteller, working at the intersection of emergent technologies and experiential media.

 Find out more about Professor Richard Gregory, who inspired these lectures and the formation of BVI.

 "Building Fictional Futures to Change the World"

 Wills Memorial Building